 Panpsychism is Not Just for Hippies

-Philip Goff in conversation with Raymond Tallis
+Philip Goff with Raymond Tallis

 Once dismissed by Colin McGinn as “a complete myth, a comforting piece of utter balderdash. . . isn’t there something vaguely hippyish, i.e. stoned, about the doctrine?”, panpsychism is on the rise, and University of Durham philosopher Philip Goff is leading the charge.